hpi-epic/pricewars-analytics/README.md

 Before compiling the services, you might need to adapt some of their settings, i.e. the url of the KAFKA log.
 To do this, you can update the `application.conf` files in the `resources/` folder of each service's project path.
+When wanted, the conf file allows to prefer specific environment variables by overriding the same config key with `${?ENV_VAR_NAME}`.

 The next step is to open a console in the cloned repository and enter `sbt assembly`.
 This command will build the jar files and put them all into the folder `target/jars/`.